LucaLovagnini/parallelHesaff/README.md

 # Parallel Hessian Affine (PHA) Detector with SIFT Descriptor

 OpenMP parallelization of  the Hessian Affine detector with SIFT descriptor (original code [here](http://github.com/perdoch/hesaff) ).
+Important details about this project can be found in the report file in this repository.

 ## Tested Architectures